accso/java9-jigsaw-depvis/README.md

 - [ ] usage of "opens" in module-info

 ### Latest changes
+- Migrated to Java 9 final release (181), migrated to Eclipse 4.7.1a
 - "requires public" in the module-info is now "requires transitive".

 ### Related projects